 Some common health tests for the Doberman at this time are Vwd testing( preferably by vet gen,)

 A clear dog is a clear dog for life.
 OFA certification of hips; which is done no earlier than 2 years of age.
 There is also the penn hip check.
 These are finite tests to a degree, poor diet or injury can obviously change the results of hips.
-We have had this testing done on our current active breeders.
 Keep in mind the Doberman is #116 on the OFA list and 93% of them are Normal http://www.offa.org/stats.html#breed This has pretty much been eliminated by good breeding.

 When I purchase a Doberman I want to know how long this person has been breeding,

 I want to meet and see both parents and evaluate them my self.
 Two healthy genetically sound Dobermans yield genetically sound puppies.
 How many dogs are alive from past litters?
 How old are they?
 How many dogs have they bred that live 8+ years?
 What health issues have there been?
 They should be able to provide you with this info; any breeder that cares offers all his clients to stay in touch and encourages them to do so.
 We even send out surveys to help in obtaining this data.